esentialss/btlo-writeups/phishing-analysis.md

 **Scenario:** A user has received a phishing email and forwarded it to the SOC.
 Can you investigate the email and attachment to collect useful artifacts?

-**Warning:** The website and phishing kit used in this challenge are REAL.
-Exercise caution when interacting with the malicious website and do not enter any sensitive information.
+**Warning:** All challenges, websites, and artifacts used in this writeup may contain REAL malicious content.
+Exercise caution when interacting with any URLs, files, or indicators.
+Never enter sensitive information and always work in a safe environment.
 ## Investigation Process

 **Who is the primary recipient of this email?**